mj-xmr/monero-mrl-mj/decoy/README.md

 - With the Python implementation at hand, a mathematical expression of the decoy algo shall be derived

 ## Results
+### Gamma pickers
+Comparison of the final Gamma Picker's result.
+The differences may result at least from the different random samplers chosen in both implementations.

 ![cpp](https://user-images.githubusercontent.com/63722585/169068204-8e82eb8f-4151-48a9-85d4-c554cc231839.png)